ccyip/docker-taype/README.md

     which is implemented in Haskell.
   + OCaml: for reading source code of the generated OCaml programs, test cases and part of the source code of Taypsi.
-Since Taypsi programs are compiled to OCaml libraries, our test cases are also written in OCaml, which handle IO and invoke these libraries.
+Since Taypsi programs are compiled to OCaml libraries, our test cases are also written in OCaml, which handle I/O and invoke these libraries.
 The constraint solver presented in the paper is also implemented in OCaml.
   + VsCoq: for reading Coq formalization.